-Working on crafting the playlist for your wedding reception?
+Working on your wedding reception music?
 We’re here to help.
-From entrance songs to your final dance, there’s a lot of tracks to queue up.
-These are all the songs you’ll need to remember and a few suggestions.
+From entrance songs to your last dance, there’s a lot of tracks to queue up for your wedding reception playlist.
+These are all the wedding songs you’ll need to remember and a few suggestions.
 Remember, you can always ask your DJ or band if you get stuck along the way!

 Here are your wedding reception music basics.

 The couple and the wedding party can’t enter in silence!
-Talk to your friends and family about what they’d like for their entrance song to get a few ideas.
-Once they’ve entered the building go with a second song to hype the crowd up for your own entrance.
+Talk to your friends and family about what they’d like for their wedding party entrance song to get a few ideas.
+Once they’ve entered the building, go with a second song to hype the crowd up for your own grand entrance song.
 Hits like Pink’s “Get The Party Started” or Michael Jackson’s “The Way You Make Me Feel” should do the trick.

 You’ll want to pick a slow and sentimental track for your dance with mom or dad (or other family member).
 Tried and true options are Ben E. King’s “Stand By Me” and Louis Armstrong’s “What A Wonderful World”.
 They may want to have some say in what song you choose, so consult them before finalizing your playlist.

 Now it’s time to get your guests dancing!
-Usher them onto the dance floor with upbeat tracks that everyone is familiar with; think top 40, motown classics and karaoke-approved jams.
+Usher them onto the dance floor with upbeat wedding reception music that everyone is familiar with; think top 40, Motown classics and karaoke-approved jams.
 Bruno Mars’ “Uptown Funk”, Beyonce’s “Love On Top” and Whitney Houston’s “I Wanna Dance With Somebody” are all good jumping off points.

 Cutting the wedding cake is the perfect opportunity to go with a sweet song.
 Any track that references sugar, candy or confections will do.
 Fan favourites are U2’s “The Sweetest Thing” and Maroon 5’s “Sugar”.
 If this seems too cheesy for you, feel free to skip playing off of the theme and go with one of your favourite songs instead.